vinceskahan/v5wiki/weewx-multi.md

 ### 1. Create the configuration files

 The config files may be named whatever you wish; however, keep in mind that the file name stem will be used later with the init script to control each instance and in the log entries.
 Typically, a self-evident descriptive single word works best.
 Create one file for each station, say `house.conf` and `paddock.conf`.
-Put these files in the directory `/etc/weewx`:
+Put these files in the same directory as your original `weewx.conf`.

 For DEB/RPM package installs:
 ```